BenYah10/bluekiosk-site/README.md

 This repository is part of the BlueKiosk.tech project.

-© BlueKiosk.tech — All Rights Reserved.
+© BlueKioskTech.
+All Rights Reserved.